bitshares/ledger-app-bitshares/README.md

 # Bitshares Wallet App for Ledger Nano S

-Bitshares wallet back-end for Ledger Nano S, adapted from ledger-app-eos.

-Original README from ledger-app-eos follows:

-# app-eos

-Eos wallet application framework for Ledger Nano S
+Bitshares wallet for Ledger Nano S.  This is the app that runs on the Nano S and signs transactions recieved via USB from a host wallet interface.
+It also manages your keys, safeguarding the private keys and deriving the public and private keys from the wallet seed following [BIP-0032](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) and [SLIP-0048](https://github.com/satoshilabs/slips/blob/master/slip-0048.md).
+A set of python scripts are provided to allow command-line signing of transactions where the transaction is read from a file in JSON format.
+The main purpose of these scripts, aside from testing and verifying that the Nano app works as intended, is to provide a reference for developers developing GUI wallets.

-This follows the specification available in the doc/ folder
+The app follows the specification available in the doc/ folder, which documents the communication protocol with the device.

-To use the generic wallet refer to `signTransaction.py`, `getPublicKey.py` or Ledger EOS Wallet application available on Github at https://github.com/tarassh/fairy-wallet
+To use the generic wallet refer to `signTransaction.py`, `getPublicKey.py`.

 # How to Install developer version
 ## Configuring Ledger Environment